To wit, here are 10 investing rules that can guide you through your investment journey.

 When you want to invest, you will have to draft a clear and concise plan, go on your research, ensure your safety by putting each stock’s valuation in mind, and learn to be patient.
 You are free to put in some speculative picks if you’ll like that, but you need to ensure that they don’t make up the majority of your portfolio.
 Getting a tech or oil company with doubling, tripling and quadrupling shares is what everyone wants, but these companies- at the very least- are incredibly rare.

-If all this sounds simple, then it’s probably because it is.
-Market slumps are inevitable, but you have to embrace them, as they present opportunities to buy stocks, bonds, and funds at incredibly cheap prices; you don’t necessarily have to throw a fit and dup your stocks for the first person who comes to you with a price.
+If all investment rules sound simple, then it’s probably because they are.
+Market slumps are inevitable, but you have to embrace them, as they present opportunities to buy stocks, bonds, and funds at incredibly cheap prices; you don’t necessarily have to throw a fit and dump your stocks for the first person who comes to you with a price.

 Never invest without a plan